Mammamia in Miami Beach

 - When was Mammamia in Miami Beach last inspected?

-- Mammamia in Miami Beach was last inspected by Florida DBPR on July 30, 2025.
-The result was: Call Back - Complied.
+- Mammamia in Miami Beach was last inspected by Florida DBPR on May 28, 2026.
+The result was: Inspection Completed - No Further Action.

 - What are the most common violations at Mammamia in Miami Beach?

-- The most frequently cited violations at Mammamia in Miami Beach are: Proper cooking temps, Clean multi-use utensils, Proper sanitizing.
+- The most frequently cited violations at Mammamia in Miami Beach are: Clean multi-use utensils, Proper cooking temps, Proper sanitizing.

 - How many health inspections has Mammamia in Miami Beach had?